-- 1. Trailer During Construction Within any zoning district, temporary construction trailer(s) provided that: - a. a valid permit shall have been issued for construction on the property, - b. use is limited to a construction office and/or for the storage of equipment or supplies, and - c. the time period shall be limited to not more than one year except that, upon a showing of need, the Commission may allow one or more extensions not to exceed six months each. - 2.
-Storage Container Provided that a valid permit shall have been issued for construction on the property, the use of a portable storage container within any zoning district for storage of materials related to the construction is permitted for up to ninety (90) days and the Zoning Enforcement Officer may allow one or more extensions not to exceed thirty (30) days each. - 3.
+- 1. Trailer During Construction Within any zoning district, temporary construction trailer(s) provided that: - a. a valid permit shall have been issued for construction on the property, - b. use is limited to a construction office and/or for the storage of equipment or supplies, and - c. the time period shall be limited to not more than one year except that, upon a showing of need, the Commission may allow one or more extensions not to exceed six months each. - Storage Container Provided that a valid permit shall have been issued for construction on the property, the use of a portable storage container within any zoning district for storage of materials related to the construction is permitted for up to ninety (90) days and the Zoning Enforcement Officer may allow one or more extensions not to exceed thirty (30) days each. - 3.
 Temporary Housing During Construction Within any zoning district, the use of a barn or garage on a lot as temporary housing during construction of the dwelling provided that: - a.
-A valid building permit shall have been issued for construction of the dwelling. - b.
-Such use shall be valid for 12 months except that two successive six-month extensions may be granted by the Commission.
+A valid building permit shall have been issued for construction of the dwelling. - Such use shall be valid for 12 months except that two successive six-month extensions may be granted by the Commission. - 4.
+Sales Office Within any zoning district, a sales office located on the premises where a group of dwellings under construction or recently constructed shall be offered for sale provided that: - a.
+Only one sign shall be permitted not to exceed two square feet in area, - b.
+No banners or other advertising devices shall be permitted, - c.
+Permit approval shall be limited to not more than one year; one or more extensions not to exceed six-month periods may be granted by the Commission.